-It’s a new year and time to reflect and the traditional time to set course towards new goals for 2017 and beyond.
+From time to time it is important to set course towards new goals for the next few months, the next year, and beyond.
 But let’s be adult about this; we all know that goals are achieved through smart work on a consistent basis.
 Dreams are pillow-fantasies.

 Here is my five-step plan to achieving goals:

 It’s fine to imagine what you might someday do, a dream can become a long term goal, something that is far beyond your current physical and or mental abilities may require many years, maybe a decade, or more, of work.
 The men and women who achieve the most in their fields did dream of being great alpinists, runners, ski-mountaineers, sure.
 But they had also had key raw materials: Timing.
 Priorities and circumstances.
 Support and dedication.

 Take myself as an example.
 I am 46 years old, a new father, and I work a lot of hours to keep my ship afloat.
 Let’s say I decided I would like to run a 2:30 marathon.
 Yet currently I cannot run a single 6 minute mile, let alone 26 consecutive 6-minute miles.
 Forget it.
 My time for running a fast(ish) marathon has past.

 However, what if I decide I want to redpoint a 5.14a sport climb?
 I can currently climb 5.13a without too much work, I’ve got decades of rock climbing experience under my belt, and I have space in my garage to build a little training wall, and I know a lot about training.
 So bumping a few levels in my rock climbing is possible.
 Climbing 5.15a, making quantum leaps in my rock climbing and placing myself among the best rock climbers of today, given my age and time commitments, could never, ever happen.
 Timing is crucial.